osrf/gazebo_tutorials/ros2_installing/tutorial.md

 You can install Gazebo either from source or from pre-build packages.
 See [Install Gazebo](http://gazebosim.org/tutorials?cat=install).

-You should install Gazebo 9.
-If installing from source, be sure to build the `gazebo9` branch.
+You should install Gazebo 9 or later.
+If installing from source, be sure to build the appropriate branch, such as `gazebo11` for Gazebo 11.

 > **Tip**: You may need to source Gazebo's setup file if you're having difficulty finding plugins and other resources.
 For example: `source /usr/share/gazebo/setup.sh`.